-Faculty who wish to appeal the decision of the President regarding the award of tenure or promotion need to appeal to the Board.
+Faculty who wish to appeal the decision of the President regarding the award of promotion or tenure need to appeal to the Board.
 Faculty have 30 calendar days to do so effective from the date of notification by the President.
 An appellant should address his/her appeal to the Commissioner of the IHL and follow the procedures outlined in section 403.0105 of the Policies & Bylaws of the IHL Board of Trustees.

-Chapter 8.
-Resources
+Appendix A. Resources

-8.1.
+A.1.
 Resources Related to Teaching and Mentoring Students

-8.1.1.
+A.1.1.
 Academic Success: Services for Students

-8.1.1.1.
+A.1.1.1.
 University Foundations Courses